fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 This document obsoletes RFC 4572 [@RFC4572] but remains backwards compatible with older implementations.
-The changes from [@RFC4572] are that it clarified that multiple 'fingerprint' attributes can be used to carry fingerprints, calculated using different hash functions, associated with a given certificate, and to carry fingerprints associated with multiple certificates.
+The changes from [@RFC4572] are that it clarifies that multiple 'fingerprint' attributes can be used to carry fingerprints, calculated using different hash functions, associated with a given certificate, and to carry fingerprints associated with multiple certificates.
 The fingerprint matching procedure, when